skumar09/asas/README.md

 Follow through this README to run this model in your environment.

 # Environment setup
+In this README, the steps are given to run ASAS in Google Colab.
 ## Clone the repo
 To run this model in a colab or an IDE environment, one should clone this repo.
 For eg, to run in Google Colab, use the following commands.